k2view-academy/K2View-Academy/articles/26_fabric_security/15_user_IAM_LDAP.md

 3. In case user does not have an active session, Fabric shows him the login page, where he shall type his credentials - user/password.
 4. Fabric then sends these credentials to the LDAP server
 5. LDAP server verifies that the credentials are correct and in addition it provides the groups that the user is associated to.
 6. Fabric establishes a Fabric session for the user enabling him access according to the permissions granted to him by Fabric and its apps.
+Fabric session provides via the *UsercCode* the information about the user and the roles which are associated to.

 Following is the logical flow that illustrate these steps: